Srijan-XI/Srijan-XI/README.md

 ----

-- 🔭 I’m currently working on [Project 2025](https://github.com/Srijan-XI/Project-2025)
+- 🔭 I’m currently working on Srijanxi technologies private limited.

 - 👯 I’m looking to collaborate on **AI and Machine Learning**